wazzamatazz/json-time-series-extractor/README.md

 - If an integer value can be obtained from the JSON value using `JsonElement.TryGetInt64`, it is assumed to represent milliseconds since midnight UTC on 01 January 1970.
 - If a timestamp cannot be inferred from either of the above approaches, the default timestamp will be used instead.

 Custom timestamp parsing is described in the next section.
+Additional timestamp parsing behaviour can be specified when recursive mode is enabled.
+See below for more details.

 ## Custom Timestamp Parsing